 RMA is headquartered in Washington, DC.
 There is a national operations office located in Kansas City, MO which includes Product Management, Office of Chief Information Officer, External Affairs, and Office of the Chief Financial Officer.
-In addition, there are ten Insurance Services regional offices and six Compliance offices located throughout the country, as shown in the table below.
+In addition, there are six Compliance offices and ten Insurance Services regional offices located throughout the country, as shown in the table below.